-WOUND CARE
+WOUND CARE:

 - Bleeding during the first 24 hours following surgery is normal.
-If bloody drainage is noted on your dressing, do not remove the existing dressing, but apply a fresh layer of dressing over top.
+If bloody drainage is noted through the ace wrap, do not remove the existing dressing, but apply a fresh layer of dressing and a new ace wrap (elastic bandage) over top.
 Apply direct pressure over the area where the drainage is noted.
 Lie down, elevate your leg, and apply ice.
-If the drainage continues throughout the night, call the office for further instructions. - Dressing You may remove the dressing after 2-3 days (unless your physician instructs you otherwise).
+If the drainage continues throughout the night, call the office for further instructions. - Dressing you may remove the ace wrap and dressings after 2-3 days (unless your physician instructs you otherwise).
 Your incisions are usually closed with Steri-strips.
 These may be left on until your follow up.
 If they fall off, just cover with a band-aid.
-A little drainage is common. - Shower You may shower after the dressings are removed.
+A little drainage is common. - Shower you may after the dressings are removed.
 Cover your incision sites prior to showering only if they are draining. - Bathing No tub baths, hot tubs, or swimming in a pool or lake until your incision sites are completely healed (at least two weeks).
-Do not submerge or soak your hip under water. - Compression Wrap This aids in circulation and to keep swelling down in the leg.
+Do not submerge or soak your knee under water. - Compression Wrap will be removed with your dressing.
+This aids in circulation and to keep swelling down.
 Re-apply it with your leg elevated on the bed or couch.
-Begin at your ankle and wrap past your knee.
+Begin at your ankle and

+- wrap past your knee.
 Apply it snugly, but not too tight.
 If your ace wrap is too tight, your toes will swell and become discolored.
-If this happens, loosen the ace wrap. - Swelling and discoloration/bruising of the hip area are expected.
+If this happens, loosen the ace wrap. - Swelling and discoloration/bruising of the knee are expected.
 This will gradually resolve.